Fibromyalgia Integrative Training Program for Teens (FIT Teens) – A Pilot Trial

 Longitudinal Study of Adolescents with Juvenile Fibromyalgia

 This project, directed by Susmita Kashikar-Zuck, is a five-year NIH-funded (RO1-AR054842) follow-up study to assess long-term physical and psychosocial health of teenagers with juvenile fibromyalgia as they enter young adulthood.
 The goal is to determine the long-term prognosis of juvenile fibromyalgia and whether adolescents with JFM have outcomes similar to healthy young adults.
 This study follows an existing cohort of patients with fibromyalgia and healthy control participants.

 The goal of this study, directed by Anne Lynch-Jordan, PhD, is to develop and validate a pain behavior questionnaire that measures parents’ perceptions of the types and frequency of pain behaviors observed in adolescents with chronic pain.
-The long-term goal is to determine how parent perceptions of adolescents’ pain behaviors affect parenting decisions and behaviors in terms of coping strategies, school attendance and treatment adherence.
+The long-term goal is to determine how parent perceptions of adolescents’ pain behaviors affect parenting decisions and impact child disability, coping strategies, school attendance and treatment adherence.

 Preliminary Validation of the new American College of Rheumatology Diagnostic Criteria in a Pediatric Population with Juvenile Fibromyalgia

 The aim of this project in collaboration with Dr. Tracy Ting in the Division of Rheumatology, is to test a new questionnaire/tool that could help diagnose fibromyalgia in children and adolescents.
 The purpose of this research study is to see if the new American College of Rheumatology (ACR) guidelines, published in 2010, used to diagnose adults with fibromyalgia can be applied to children and adolescents.